December 9, 2020

-Join GRF for an interactive discussion on how fraud has evolved during the pandemic with real world examples of the impacts to affected organizations.
-Participants will learn fundamental strategies to mitigate cyber risk and circumvent data breaches at various levels of the organization.
-Our fraud experts will also discuss best practices and internal controls to ensure that your sensitive information is protected.
+This interactive discussion covered how fraud has evolved during the pandemic with real world examples of the impacts to affected organizations.
+Learn fundamental strategies to mitigate cyber risk and circumvent data breaches at various levels of the organization.
+Our fraud experts also discussed best practices and internal controls to ensure that your sensitive information is protected.

 - The increase in fraudulent activity